 Opponents of the Affordable Care Act seized on the 300,000 number as a sign of problems for the newly implemented law, and it became an issue during the 2014 campaign cycle.
 Twice, we took issue with the use of the statistic for not providing full context about the number.

-Rubio himself earned a False for saying that "300,000 people are going to lose their individual coverage because of Obamacare.
+Rubio himself earned a Mostly False for saying, "300,000 people are going to lose their individual coverage because of Obamacare.
 Now those people next year, they don’t have health insurance."
 Since the company provided assistance with switching plans, we argued that Rubio was jumping the gun by saying flatly that they wouldn’t have insurance.

 What has happened since?